Kommander Zoktavir, The Butcher Unleashed

 - Granted: Relentless Charge - While this model is still alive and in formation all of the unit gains Relentless Charge.
 (Relentless Charge - This model gains Pathfinder while it is charging.)

-- Sprint - If this model destroys or removes from place something in melee during its turn it can make a full advance at the end of its turn.
+- Sprint - If this model destroys or RFPs an enemy in melee during its activation, at the end of its activation it can make a full advance, then its activation ends.

 Thoughts on Kommander Zoktavir, The Butcher Unleashed